aaronmams/jekyll-now/_posts/2017-06-24-R Shiny Starter.md

 3. outputs a plot of the original data and the in sample predictions of the chosen model.
 For the Kalman Filter the in-sample predictions are based on the smoothed state estimates.
 For the linear model the in-sample predictions are just the fitted values given by the linear predictor:

 $$\hat{y} = X' \hat{\beta}$$

+What I would like to add to this starter app is:

+1. Add more models to choose from

+2. Add more output options....basically more diagnotics (error checking) and final outputs (out-of-sample forecasts)

+3. Move the code to a webserver so the app can be accessed by anyone inside a web browser.
+It looks like [somebody is maintaining an io site](https://www.shinyapps.io/) similar to github.io for this purpose but I haven't looked at it in any depth.

 Here's my app: